Animal Farm (1954 film): Development

-After Orwell died in 1950, his widow Sonia Orwell sold the film rights to Animal Farm to film executives Carleton Alsop and Farris Farr.
-Unbeknownst to her, they were undercover agents for the Central Intelligence Agency's Office of Policy Coordination, which was funding anti-communist art for E. Howard Hunt's Psychological Warfare Workshop.
-Hunt chose The March of Time newsreel producer Louis de Rochemont and his production company as a front organization for production.
-De Rochemont agreed so that he could release "frozen pounds" earned from ticket sales of his previous film Lost Boundaries, which were required to be spent on film productions staged in the United Kingdom.
+After Orwell died in 1950, his widow Sonia Orwell sold the film rights to Animal Farm to film executives Carleton Alsop and Finis Farr, undercover agents for the Central Intelligence Agency's Office of Policy Coordination which funded anti-communist art for E. Howard Hunt's Psychological Warfare Workshop.
+Hunt chose The March of Time newsreel producer Louis de Rochemont and his company as a front organization for production.
+De Rochemont agreed so that he could release frozen pounds earned from ticket sales of his previous film, Lost Boundaries, which were required to be spent on film productions staged in the United Kingdom.

 John Halas and Joy Batchelor were chosen to direct because of their work on documentaries produced by the Marshall Plan and the British Ministry of Information.
-The CIA also distrusted American animators and illustrators due to the Red Scare and the Hollywood blacklist.
-Halas and Batchelor hired John F. Reed, the sole involved American, as animation director from The Walt Disney Studio.
-They also hired a team of eighty animators from The Rank Organisation's disbanded animation division.
-Despite their background, Halas, Batchellor and the animation crew were kept unaware that the film had been initiated and funded by the CIA.
+The CIA distrusted American animators and illustrators due to the Red Scare and the Hollywood blacklist.
+Halas and Batchelor hired John F. Reed, the sole involved American, from Walt Disney Productions, who led a team of eighty animators from The Rank Organisation's disbanded animation division.
+Despite their background, Halas, Batchelor and the animation crew were kept unaware of the CIA's involvement.